Umuzi-org/ACN-syllabus/content/k8s/fluxcd/create-folder-structure/_index.md

 ## Create folder structure

-Finally we are in a position to release our own application
+Finally we are in a position to release our own application,

-first up create the following files and folders
+first up create the following files and folders.

 ```
 |-- apps